-Created as a supplement to already existing pedagogical guidelines for Holocaust education, the following guidelines focus on how to frame appropriately and teach about the many victims groups persecuted by the Nazi regime and its collaborators.
+Created as a supplement to already existing pedagogical guidelines for Holocaust education (by the U.S. Holocaust Memorial Museum, for example), the following guidelines focus on how to frame appropriately and teach about the many victims groups persecuted by the Nazi regime and its collaborators.

 Avoid False Universalism

 The Nazis and their collaborators persecuted different groups of people for different reasons and in different ways.
 For example, while the Nazis saw Jews, Roma and Sinti as incurable and sought to murder them systematically, the regime saw homosexual men as curable and sought to "re-educate" them through hard-labor.

 Each victim narrative relies on other narratives to be understood.
 For example, if we don't study how the Nazi regime developed gas chambers to murder people with mental and physical disabilities, we will not fully understand how they later came to gas people of Jewish, Roma and Sinti descent.
 Furthermore, the victims of Nazism did not suffer in isolation of one another.
 For example, the Nazis forced Jews, Roma and Sinti into the same ghettos, onto the same trains and into the same camps.
 And as Simon Wiesenthal reminded us, the different victims of Nazism "share common graves."

 In order to commit genocide, the Nazi regime relied on many already-existing forms of prejudice against different groups and communities.
 After the Holocaust, prejudice and discrimination did not disappear.
 Many of the same communities that suffered under Nazism continue to face government-sanctioned oppression and violence.

 Avoid Nazi Definitions and Terminology